ZupIT/beagle-docs/content/en/Get Started/Using Beagle/WEB/Angular.md

 ```

 {{% alert color="warning" %}}
-It's important to clarify here that the command used to restart the application is fundamental make work the changes you intend to make in Beagle's configurations files.
+It's important to clarify here that the command used to restart the application is fundamental to make the changes you want to make in Beagle's configuration files work.

-This process also must be done for any change made on `@Input()` proprieties of your mapped components.
+This process also must be done for any change made on `@Input()` properties of your mapped components.
 Beagle's team is constantly developing solutions to improve this.
 {{% /alert %}}

-After finished this commands, access the local: http://localhost:4200
+After you have finished using these commands, access the local: http://localhost:4200
 You will see this screen:

 ![](/image%20%2896%29.png)